pytholic/CTBoneSegmentation/README.md

 Note that you can use either `OpenCV` or `Skimage` for image processing or you can also combine operations from both libraries.
 Usually, one library is enough to accomplish a particular task. **OpenCV** is maybe a more common and go-to choice for many people.
 However, I found some more functions in **Scikit Image** and wanted to check them as well.
 It comes down to your choice in the end.

 ## Steps
 Steps are pretty straight forward as you can see in the `notebooks`.
-We just load the image and apply different operations like thresholding and morphology and in the end, we get extracted mask of our skull.
+We just load the image and apply different operations like `thresholding` and `morphology`.
+In the end, we get extracted mask of our skull.